vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 In the following sections, the different ways of tackling the calendar problem in different centres of

-1 Prahara = 3h Om =78h 1 Muhurta =0 48 = 2

-30v 0

-The Hindu astronomers appear to have switched on to the ahorātra during Vedānga Jyotiṣa times.
-As it is rather complicated, we do not give an account of it.

-The reader may consult Dixit's Bharatīya Jyotiśāstra.
-But in Siddhānta Jyotiṣa, they had a full-fledged scientific system.

-• The scientific divisions of time followed by the Siddhāntas are the ghatikā (danda or nāļi), prahara or yāma, and muhūrta etc. The day is measured from sunrise and the period from sunrise to next sunrise is divided into 60 equal .ghatikās' or dandas ; each ghati is subdivided into 60 vighatis or palas, and each vighatī or pala into 60 vipalas.
-So a day consists of 60 ghatis or 3600 palas or 216000 vipalas.
-Thus

-1 ghatikā=24m 08.0 1 pala = 0 24.0 1 vipala = 0 0.4

-The pala or vighati is sometimes subdivided into 6 divisions called a 'prāna'.
-A prāna is therefore equi valent to 4 secs, of time.
-There are 360 prānas in a ghatékā and the day contains 360 x 60 or 21600 prānas,

 GENERAL PRINCIPLES OF CALENDAR MAKING